 If you prefer working in Celsius, for every 900 feet of elevation, subtract 1 degree C.

 For reference we are approximately 650 feet above sea level.
-So our recommended temperatures are the same as sea level.
+So our recommended temperatures are for this altitude.

 Let’s Make Some Delicious Candy Science!